airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 me of the step you could perform for Java projects, whereby you tell the IDE where the source code for a JAR file is so that it could help you debug the JAR.
 It was extra configuration that I feel I shouldn't need to do.

-Summary: While TypeScript increases my development effort, I don't intend to use it.
+Summary: As long as TypeScript increases my development effort, I don't intend to use it.
 But if that changes, I'll reconsider.

 ## Google Material Design